DCAN-Labs/BrainSwipes/docs/configuration.md

 - **s3filepath: REQUIRED**
     - Filepath to where in the s3 bucket files are found.
 Do not include the bucket name.
 Used in searching for and rendering images.
 The ingestion script will replace `{{SUBJECT}}`, `{{SESSION}}`, and `{{FILENAME}}` with the information for a specific sample.
 If not included the application looks for images at the base level of the s3 bucket.
+    - For XCP-D outputs, images are typically found in `/figures/`.
+For ABCD-BIDS outputs, images are typically found in `/files/summary_DCANBOLDProc_v4.0.0/executivesummary/img/`

 - **tutorials: REQUIRED**
     - Which tutorial modules are required before swiping on this dataset.
 Can be set in the admin dashboard on the website.
 Keys should be true if required, and can be left out if not.